Monte Specie (Strudelkopf in German) is a panoramic mountain in Fanes-Sennes-Braies Nature Park in South Tyrol, Italy.

-You can hike to Monte Specie from Valle di Landro/Höhlensteintal, but the easiest ascent route starts at the Prato Piazza/Plätzwiese alpine pasture.
-Prato Piazza is a high alpine plateau in the Valle di Braies/Pragser Tal Valley.
+You can hike to Monte Specie from Valle di Landro/Höhlensteintal, but the easiest ascent route starts at the Prato Piazza/Plätzwiese high alpine plateau, high above Valle di Braies/Pragser Tal Valley.

 This guide outlines the Prato Piazza – Monte Specie hiking trail.
 It’s straightforward and suitable for families with small children.

 Keen hikers should also take a look at the Gaisl high trail starting atop Prato Piazza.

 - Trailhead: Prato Piazza Car Park | Google Maps